Glamour fades fast as grey men go to battle

 “We will return to this.
 The difference between losing equipment and not knowing where it is strikes me as not very big,” said Tory MP James Arbuthnot in his slow grave baritone voice.

 I felt grateful when he was asked a really easy question about Christmas posting arrangements.
-But Bob embarked on another marathon mumble which
+But Bob embarked on another marathon mumble which include something about too many unsolicited cakes sent to Helmand.
+“That is our biggest worry.”

 Is it?
 It’s only a bit of cake, Bob.
 Still, it’s Afghanistan and, yesterday, it was much messier than Iraq.